Manuel-Marquez1/reading-notes/README.md

 **id** We use id, when we want to give an alias to a line of code.
 Later, we use that very same id to modify the design using tools like CSS.

 **class** does the very same thing as **id**.
-However, we use class when we want to modify bigger chunks / sections of HTML.
+However, we use class when we want to modify bigger chunks/sections of HTML.

 # What is semantic HTML.
 Semantic HTML is like any other HTML boilerplate that we have seen before.

-However, the syntax that we find when working with semantic HTML is more straightfoward.
+However, the syntax that we find when working with semantic HTML is more straightforward.

 Due to the fact, that it allows us to quickly identify...